xinity/dcos-docs-site/pages/services/edge-lb/related-documentation/release-notes/index.md

 * Increased log retention for edge-lb containers
 * Added extra logging about the mesos state snapshot logging for better troubleshooting of Edge-LB

-# # Notable changes in Edge-LB 1.2.0
+# Notable changes in Edge-LB 1.2.0
 Released on September 11, 2018.

 * dcos-template: Properly handle nil values for some of the Mesos tasks protobuf fields.
 * dcos-template: Set maximum grpc recv. message size to 100MIB.
 * lbmgr: Adjust environment passing to match the new HAProxy svc launch model.
-This fixes `AUTOCERT` and `SECRET` env passing in the HAProxy task container.
+This change fixes `AUTOCERT` and `SECRET` env passing in the HAProxy task container.
 * api-swagger-spec: Bump api version to match Edge-LB version.
 * Introduce proper versioning for edgelb-pool cosmos package to match the version of the package with the version of the edgelb package itself instead of `stub-universe`.
 * Make the output of `dcos edgelb show --json` copmmand be the actual pool configuration instead of wrapping it in a configuration container.
 This enables feeding the output of `show` command directly to the `update` command.